VSA Partners celebrates 40th anniversary with exploration of design’s human impact

 “By using AI in our ads with intention, we’re recreating the same confusion and doubt people experience when faced with a scam, creating a need to look twice,” said Stephanie Fried, Chief Marketing Officer at McAfee.
 “And in parallel, Scam Stories gives voice and power to the real people behind those moments.
 Holistically, this campaign helps shift the narrative from shame to understanding, and reminds people that anyone can be fooled.
 Seeing is no longer believing—we cannot rely on our instincts to help us tell real from fake.
 We need powerful tools to keep us safe and give us peace of mind.”

-The campaign’s digital ads—including Travel, Weight Loss, and Tolls—were designed to make people pause and think.
-One of the first spots to gain traction shows a woman lounging on a beach, when her head suddenly rotates a full 360 degrees.
+The campaign’s digital ads—set against a variety of backgdrops, including travel, weight loss and tolls—were designed to make people pause and think.
+One of the first spots to gain traction shows a woman lounging on a beach when her head suddenly rotates a full 360 degrees.
 Online reactions were immediate.
 Some assumed it was a post-production error.
 Others thought it was a deepfake gone wrong.
 And while a few viewers realized it was intentional, many were left wondering whether the moment was accidental or planned.
 That uncertainty was part of the point.

 “The ads are clearly artificial—but that’s intentional,” said Anne-Marie Rosser, CEO of VSA Partners.
 “We wanted them to feel just real enough to make people pause.
 That moment of confusion reflects what so many people experience online today—AI is harder to spot, and it’s easier than ever to get tricked.
 By creating that tension, we’re helping people connect emotionally and recognize how vulnerable we all are to deception.”